 Did you see my Instagram post yesterday with videos of the lights?
 So cool!

-Once we finished up navigating through the light show, we parked in a nearby gravel lot and made our way into the stadium via the team store, The Junkyard.
+Once we finished up navigating through the Christmas lights at Toyota Field, we parked in a nearby gravel lot and made our way into the stadium via the team store, The Junkyard.
 The doors are kept open at both ends at all times.

 More squeals ensued when our girls were immediately greeted by Olaf!